Berlin Chair: Reception

 In Hi Fi Days, Craig Mathieson stated that "time has not lessened the magic of this song."
 Mathieson praised the song's lyrics for revealing a character that "admit[s] they're flawed, but still swear[s] their strength, support [and] love."
 He praised the band's musical performance for "increas[ing] the momentum with every verse, adding vigour and desperation to Tim's emotion. ...
 'Berlin Chair' leaves me drained and elated."

 Double J reviewer, Dan Condon, rated it as the best Australian song of the 1990s, saying, "In a way, it defies description.
 It bears little resemblance to any other song.
 It isn’t traditionally catchy, yet it won’t leave your head from the moment you hear those first lines."

 Junkee's David James Young said, "It's a song of co-dependency, trust and endearing love through one another's flaws.
 It's the kind of song any self-respecting band, genre regardless, would have fucking killed to have written."

+In 2025, the song placed 81 on the Triple J's Hottest 100 of Australian Songs.